integr8ly/integreatly-operator/test-cases/tests/alerts/c11a-verify-rhmi-install-alert-is-firing.md

 ## Description

-Verify that RHMI operator alerts are in place and firing
+Verify that RHOAM operator alerts are in place and firing

 More info: <https://issues.redhat.com/browse/INTLY-7395>